Towards a precision calculation of $N_{\rm eff}$ in the Standard Model II: Neutrino decoupling in the presence of flavour oscillations and finite-temperature QED: Physics results

 Having established that it is possible to achieve $|\delta \Neff| \sim 10^{-4}$ numerical convergence, we are finally in a position to report our physics results.
 First and foremost, the new SM benchmark effective number of neutrinos has been determined to be

 under the conditions of (i)~a normal neutrino mass ordering, (ii)~finite-temperature QED corrections to the QED equation of state to ${\cal O}(e^3)$ and to the weak rates to ${\cal O}(e^2)$ of the type~(a) (see section~\ref{sec:weakrates} and figure~\ref{QED2to2_scatterings} for the classification), and (iii) a full numerical treatment of the complete neutrino--electron and neutrino--neutrino collision integrals.
-The quoted uncertainty is dominated by errors incurred in the numerical solution procedure, followed by measurement uncertainties in the solar mixing angle $\sin^2\theta_{12}$.
+The quoted uncertainty is dominated by errors incurred in the numerical solution procedure ($|\delta \Neff|\sim10^{-4}$), followed by measurement uncertainties in the solar mixing angle $\sin^2\theta_{12}$ within its experimentally allowed $3\sigma$-range ($|\delta \Neff|\sim10^{-4}$).

 Table~\ref{tab:Results_nonunudiag} summarises the contributions of various elements to $\Neff^{\rm SM}$ computed within the minimum set-up, while table~\ref{tab:Results_nunudiag} reports those calculations that incorporate diagonal elements of the neutrino--neutrino collision integral, $\left\{{\cal I}_{\nu \nu}[\varrho]\right\}_{\alpha \alpha}$, implemented in different ways.
 We shall discuss these results in more detail below.
-Note however in table~\ref{tab:Results_nonunudiag} that switching the neutrino mass ordering from normal to inverted generates no discernible difference in $\Neff^{\rm SM}$.
+Note however in table~\ref{tab:Results_nonunudiag} that switching the neutrino mass ordering from normal to inverted generates but a negligible $|\delta \Neff| \sim 10^{-5}$ difference in~$\Neff^{\rm SM}$.
 Henceforth, we shall concern ourselves mainly with a normal mass ordering.